 The Company has adopted a 'Code of Conduct for Prevention of Insider Trading' by the requirements of the Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015.
 This Code is amended from time to time, reflecting the changes brought in by SEBI in the Insider Trading Regulations.
 The said Code applies to all Directors and such Designated Employees who are reasonably expected to have access to unpublished price sensitive information relating to the Company.
-You can access 'Policy on Prohibition of Insider Trading' and 'Code of practices and procedures for fair disclosures of Unpublished Price Sensitive Information' by clicking here or here or
+You can access 'Policy on Prohibition of Insider Trading' and 'Code of practices and procedures for fair disclosures of Unpublished Price Sensitive Information' by clicking here or http://dutronindia.com/wp-content/uploads/Policy-on-Prohibition-of-Insider-Trading.pdf.